How to integrate AI with Confluence: A complete guide

 A workflow showing the simple, self-serve setup process of eesel AI, demonstrating an easy way to integrate AI with Confluence.

-eesel AI doesn't just look at Confluence by itself.
-It combines that knowledge with information from your help desk (like Zendesk, Freshdesk, or Intercom), Google Docs, Notion, and over 100 other sources.
-This gives the AI a complete picture of your company's knowledge, which leads to much more accurate and genuinely helpful answers.
+Unified knowledge perspective eesel AI can work with Confluence while also pulling information from your help desk (like Zendesk, Freshdesk, or Intercom), Google Docs, and over 100 other sources.
+This provides a comprehensive view of your company's expertise, leading to well-rounded and helpful answers.

 An infographic illustrating how eesel AI unifies knowledge from multiple sources like Confluence, Zendesk, and Google Docs, which is key for how to integrate AI with Confluence effectively.